UVA-LavaLab/GraphBrew/README.md

 --------------------------------------------------------------------------------
 ```
 ### GraphBrew Parameters
-   * Reorder the graph, orders can bet layered.
+   * Reorder the graph, orders can be layered.
    * Segment the graph for scalability, requires modifying the algorithm to iterate through segments.

 ```bash